-Sam Hancock is a professional racing driver, coach and advisor to private clients on classic car acquisitions and historic racing programmes.
+Sam Hancock is a professional racing driver, coach and advisor to private clients on classic car transactions and historic racing programmes.
 A contemporary racing career competing internationally at the highest levels of Le Mans, sports car and GT racing yielded a European title, many international victories and a stint as works driver for Aston Martin Racing.

-Now immersed in the thriving world of classic cars, Sam sources exceptional vehicles for private collectors between a busy calendar of historic motor races.
+Now immersed in the thriving world of classic cars, Sam sources and sells exceptional vehicles for private collectors between a busy calendar of historic motor races.
 He is also an acclaimed driver coach, a writer, TV pundit, and speaker.

 Sam is a full member of the British Racing Drivers Club.

 A former European Le Mans Series Champion (2004, LMP2), official factory driver for Aston Martin Racing (2010-2011), class winner in the World Endurance Championship and veteran of seven Le Mans 24 Hour participations spanning both prototype and GT classes, Sam has tasted success at the highest heights of endurance sports car racing and worked with some of the world's most prominent teams.

 Starting in karting at the age of nine, London-based Hancock showed early promise with multiple wins at club level, before graduating to cars at just sixteen years old.
 Rising through the single-seater ranks toward Formula 1, Sam took multiple victories along the way in Formula Vauxhall Junior and Formula Palmer Audi and climbed as high as the FIA International F3000 championship (feeder series to F1), in which he was a driver for the Jordan Grand Prix Junior team.